tushar1312/tushar1312/README.md

 ### Hi 👋, Welcome to my github Profile.
 My name is Tushar Sharma.
 ### About Me:
-✨ Doing Master's of Computer Applications from AKTU, Lucknow.
+✨ Doing Master's of Computer Applications from AKTU, Lucknow. <br />
-✨ Graduate in Bachelor's of Computer Applications from dr. KN Modi Institue of Engineering and Technology, Modinagar, Ghaziabad.
+✨ Graduate in Bachelor's of Computer Applications from dr. KN Modi Institue of Engineering and Technology, Modinagar, Ghaziabad. <br />
-✨ Focusing on Full Stck Development.
+✨ Focusing on Full Stck Development. <br />
-✨ Have knowledge about HTML, CSS and JS.
+✨ Have knowledge about HTML, CSS and JS. <br />
 <br />

 <!--